 A New Life For Marilyn Monroe’s Brentwood Home

 As swiftly as her haven had been realized it was destroyed.
 As the LAPD sealed up Marilyn Monroe’s home and carried her body out on a stretcher, her housekeeper carried away the actress’s dog, Moff.
 His stuffed tiger and lamb were left lying on the lawn.

 In the years following her death, 12305 5th Helena Drive has become a landmark for Monroe’s fans.
 Hill Street Blues actress Veronica Hamel bought the house in the 1970s and director Michael Ritchie later lived there.
-In 2012, the home sold for $5.1 million, and in 2017 the home sold for $7.25 million to a TikTok star named Jasmine Chiswell, who claims that the house is haunted by Monroe’s ghost.
+In 2012, the home sold for $5.1 million, and in 2017 the home sold for $7.25 million.

 The house apparently still holds secrets from Monroe’s short time living there.
 When Hamel remodeled the home, she allegedly uncovered bugging equipment hidden in the walls.
 But who was watching Marilyn Monroe, and did they know what happened the night she died?
 The answer remains a mystery today.